List of festivals in Nigeria: Aké Arts and Book Festival

-The Aké Arts and Book Festival is an annual literary, cultural and arts event that was founded in 2013 by the Nigerian writer Lola Shoneyin, taking place in Abeokuta, Nigeria.
-Although it has featured new and established writers from across the world, its focus has been to promote, develop and celebrate creativity on the African continent in diverse genres.
-In 2018 the festival was held for the first time in Lagos, from 24 October to 27 October, with the theme being "Fantastical Futures".
-The Aké Arts and Book Festival has been described as the African continent's biggest annual gathering of literary writers, editors, critics and readers.
-Shoneyin started the festival because, according to her, she "wanted a place where intellectuals and thinkers can come together and talk about African issues on African soil."
+The Aké Arts and Book Festival is an annual literary, cultural, and arts event founded in 2013 by the Nigerian writer Lola Shoneyin, taking place in Abeokuta.
+Although it has featured new and established writers from across the world, its focus has been on promoting, developing, and celebrating creativity on the African continent across diverse genres.
+In 2018, the festival was held for the first time in Lagos, from October 24 to October 27, with the theme being "Fantastical Futures".
+The Aké Arts and Book Festival has been described as the African continent's biggest annual gathering of literary writers, editors, critics, and readers.
+Shoneyin started the festival because, she said, she "wanted a place where intellectuals and thinkers can come together and talk about African issues on African soil."
 The festival is named after Aké, a town in Abeokuta, Ogun State, where Africa's first Nobel Laureate in Literature, Wole Soyinka, was born in 1934.

 Nigeria International Book Fair

-The Nigeria International Book Fair (NIBF) is an annual cultural event in the republic of Nigeria.
-It is known to be the most attended book fair in the whole of Africa, being the only international book fair in Nigeria and the second largest international book fair in Africa.
-NIBF brings together book enthusiasts such as writers and poet that are generally involved in the creation of print, audio and digital books all over the country at her annual fair.
+The Nigeria International Book Fair (NIBF) is an annual cultural event.
+It is known as the most-attended book fair in Africa, the only international book fair in Nigeria, and the second-largest international book fair in Africa.
+NIBF brings together book enthusiasts, including writers and poets, who are involved in the creation of print, audio, and digital books across the country at its annual fair.

 The main aim of the festival is to promote and improve the reading culture among Nigerians and Africans as a whole.
-Every second week of May annually, the NIBF hosts publishers, booksellers, illustrators, authors, exhibitors and readers who displays and sell their books at discounted prices.
+Every second week of May annually, the NIBF hosts publishers, booksellers, illustrators, authors, exhibitors, and readers who display and sell their books at discounted prices.

 The Nigeria International Book Fair was inaugurated in 2001.
 The chairman of the event is also known to be the chairman of Nigerian Book Fair Trust, who currently is Gbadega Adedapo.